Florence Immigrant and Refugee Rights Project, et. al. v. Dept. of Health and Human Services, et. al.

 In February 2021, CDC published a Notice of Temporary Exception from Expulsion of Unaccompanied Noncitizen Children under Title 42, and on July 16, 2021, CDC issued an order formally excepting unaccompanied minors from Title 42.

 On March 2, 2021, the Court of Appeals issued an order holding Defendants’ appeal of the preliminary injunction in abeyance pending further order of the court.
 The district court likewise granted the parties’ joint motion to hold the case in abeyance.
 On October 17, 2022, the D.C.
 Circuit issued an order terminating the abeyance, vacating the preliminary injunction, and remanded the case to the district court for a determination of whether all or part of the case has become moot.
+Defendants filed a motion to dismiss the case as moot on November 22, 2022.
+The court ordered the motion to dismiss held in abeyance on January 25, 2023.
+On November 6, 2023, Plaintiff stipulated to dismissal of the case.

 Note: Two other cases involving the treatment of unaccompanied minors under Title 42 include G.Y.J.P. v.
 Wolf, No. 1:20-cv-01511 (D.D.C., filed June 9, 2020) and Texas Civil Rights Project v.
 Wolf, No. 1:20-cv-02035 (D.D.C., filed July 24, 2020).